ESSAY

 The fact is, if academia continues to uphold white men as the pinnacle of literature, they’re also continuing to uphold white supremacy.
 And when you teach mostly white men, you perpetuate the falsehood that only their voices matter, that only their voices shape America.
 So far, this kind of thinking has led us to the current mess we’re in.

 Instead of rearranging my syllabus to the professor’s recommendations, I stuck with the books I’d already chosen (although I eventually added another “ethnic” novel, Celeste Ng’s “Everything I Never Told You”).
 And guess what?
 My students not only appre- ciated it but they also grew from the experience.
 On more than one occasion, a student of color broke down in tears, expressing that it was the first time they’d ever read something by someone like them in a university setting.
-And I was reminded of a young me, bursting with excitement the first time Cisneros’ “The House on Mango Street”popped up on a syllabus.
+And I was reminded of a young me, bursting with excitement the first time Cisneros’ “The House on Mango Street”

 I envision a future where we can list the names of indigenous and person-of-color writers just as fast, if not faster, than white men.
 Sure, Emerson had some great things to say — “Nature” blew my mind as a teenager.
 But have you read Silko or LeeAnne Howe?
 How about Jesmyn Ward or Gloria Anzaldúa or Erika Wurth or Kiese Laymon or Tarfia Faizullah?
 They didn’t just blow my mind — they changed my life.